 Wilhelm was asked thousands of times how he learned to throw a knuckleball, and usually claimed that he taught himself in high school after seeing a picture of Dutch Leonard gripping a baseball.
 Emil "Dutch" Leonard was then pitching for the Washington Senators, who were the closest major league team to North Carolina.
-Leonard dug his index and middle fingers into the ball's seam-he did not use his knuckles.
+Leonard dug his index and middle fingers into the ball's seam — he did not use his knuckles.
 Wilhelm began experimenting with the pitch and soon could throw it pretty well.
 After horsing around with it amongst his friends, Wilhelm began to throw the knuckler for his high school team (Cornelius High School, about five miles from home).
-Hoyt often credited his coach, Ben Brown, for encouraging him to throw the pitch.

 Before Wilhelm, the knuckleball was an old pitcher's pitch, something a veteran might turn to at the end of his career to eke out another year or two.
 A pitcher who threw it would do so along with his usual assortment of pitches-its slower speed and unusual movement made it a fine "changeup."

-After high school, Hoyt passed up the chance to attend Davidson University and signed a contract to play ball twelve miles from home in Mooresville, a team in the Class-D North Carolina State League.
-Wilhelm was not a prospect-he was a big guy who had some success in high school, which got him a chance to pitch for the local pro team.
+After high school, Hoyt passed up the chance to attend Davidson University and signed a contract to play ball 12 miles from home in Mooresville, a team in the Class-D North Carolina State League.
+Wilhelm was not a prospect--he was a big guy who had some success in high school, which got him a chance to pitch for the local pro team.